 Augsburg College is committed to the prevention of alcohol abuse and the illegal use of alcohol and other drugs.
 The College prohibits the unlawful possession, use, manufacture, or distribution of alcohol or other drugs by students, faculty, staff, and guests on the College campus or at College-related programs or activities.
-Other drugs prohibited by this policy include, but are not limited to, marijuana, cocaine, cocaine derivatives, heroin, amphetamines, barbiturates, hallucinogens, tranquilizers, and inhalants.
+Other drugs prohibited by this policy include, but are not limited to, marijuana (unless prescribed), cocaine, cocaine derivatives, heroin, amphetamines, barbiturates, hallucinogens, tranquilizers, and inhalants.

-Augsburg College affirms the basic need for sobriety within responsible personal action, mature interpersonal relationships and the serious academic environment of a Lutheran college.
+Augsburg College affirms the basic need for sobriety within responsible personal action, mature interpersonal relationships and the serious academic environment of a Lutheran College.
 With this understanding, intoxication and intoxication resulting in irresponsible behavior are inappropriate to the Augsburg College environment and are prohibited.

-Section I: Philosophy
+Section I: Philosophy of Legal Alcohol Use

 Augsburg College does not condone nor condemn the responsible and legal use of alcoholic beverages.
 In the context of a Lutheran point of view, the paramount concern is for the interaction of trust and respect between the community and person.
 Every person has the right and should have the freedom and opportunity to grow as a responsible individual.
 In this instance, freedom can be construed as the right to use in moderation or not to use alcoholic beverages and vigorous respect for either position.

 To drink or not to drink is a personal and legal decision.
 However, Augsburg College affirms the basic need for sobriety within responsible action, mature personal relationships and serious academic work.
 With this understanding, intoxication is considered inappropriate.
 In this regard, the College commits itself to help students become aware of the facts regarding alcohol use and abuse and to assist them in making responsible decisions about alcohol consumption and personal behavior.
-Campus Activities and Orientation, the Center for Counseling and Health Promotion (CCHP) and the Athletic Department student-athlete policies address this topic throughout the year and are examples of the College’s educational efforts related to alcohol and other drugs.
+Campus Activities and Orientation, the Center for Wellness and Counseling (CWC) and the Athletic Department student-athlete policies address this topic throughout the year and are examples of the College’s educational efforts related to alcohol and other drugs.
 The College also recognizes the value and promotes the goals of chemical dependency treatment and support programs.
 On the basis of the philosophy of Augsburg College to bring its students “through truth to freedom,” the following provisions are intended to express this point of view within the working and living environment of the College community.

-Section II: General Provisions
+Section II: General Provisions – Alcohol Use

 For the purposes of this policy the term “on-campus residence” means the interior of a student’s residence hall room, apartment, or townhouse/floorhouse.
 Additionally, the term “public area” means any College housing, building, or property other than the interior boundaries of the student’s private residence.